prydin/the-bog-standard/README.md

 ## Power supply and grounding
 The very simple unregulated power supply that's part of this repository seems to work well and is desined along the principle of simplicity rather than sophistication.
+The amplifier itself should have a decent

+## Acknowledgements and credits
+This work rests on the shoulders of giants.
+Much of the design is borrowed from Douglas Self's legendary book "Audio Power Amplifier Design".
+This is a must-read for anyone interested in audio electronics!
+A heartfelt thank you also goes out to the friendly and extremely knowledgeable community at dyiaudio.com.
+If you haven't joined that site, you should!
-The amplifier itself should have a decent Power Supply Rejection Ratio (PSRR), so I went with an unregulated design.
+Power Supply Rejection Ratio (PSRR), so I went with an unregulated design.

 All grounds (signal, earth and power) meet at the DC side of the power supply and the PCB layout provides